Who is Dan Rose? Meet Love Island’s Casa Amor contestant with his eyes on Amber

 Love Island’s Casa Amor is back – which means we have a brand new set of Islanders heading into the two villas.

-This year, in a twist to the usual format, it appears the girls will be heading to Casa Amor, where they will be greeted by six new lads determined to turn heads.
+This year, in a twist to the usual format, the girls will be heading to Casa Amor, where they will be greeted by six new lads determined to turn heads.

 Here’s all you need to know about Love Island’s very own Rose, Dan…